riii111/riii111/README.md

 ## Hi there 👋
-I'm a backend engineer who likes to build web apps with Next.js x Rust 🦀
+I'm a software engineer 🦀

 ## 🌱 Skills
 ### Front-end